Ronnie5562/pawapay_python_sdk/README.md

 - Comprehensive validation
 - Full type hints and documentation

-**NOTE:** This SDK is unofficial and not affiliated with or endorsed by PawaPay.
+**Disclaimer:** This SDK is unofficial and not affiliated with or endorsed by PawaPay.
 Built for developers integrating with PawaPay’s public APIs.